Qovery/qovery-client-go/docs/SignUp.md

 `func (o *SignUp) UnsetDxAuth()`

 UnsetDxAuth ensures that no value is present for DxAuth, not even an explicit nil
+### GetInfrastructureHosting

+`func (o *SignUp) GetInfrastructureHosting() string`

+GetInfrastructureHosting returns the InfrastructureHosting field if non-nil, zero value otherwise.

+### GetInfrastructureHostingOk

+`func (o *SignUp) GetInfrastructureHostingOk() (*string, bool)`

+GetInfrastructureHostingOk returns a tuple with the InfrastructureHosting field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetInfrastructureHosting

+`func (o *SignUp) SetInfrastructureHosting(v string)`

+SetInfrastructureHosting sets InfrastructureHosting field to given value.

+### HasInfrastructureHosting

+`func (o *SignUp) HasInfrastructureHosting() bool`

+HasInfrastructureHosting returns a boolean if a field has been set.

+### SetInfrastructureHostingNil

+`func (o *SignUp) SetInfrastructureHostingNil(b bool)`

+ SetInfrastructureHostingNil sets the value for InfrastructureHosting to be an explicit nil

+### UnsetInfrastructureHosting
+`func (o *SignUp) UnsetInfrastructureHosting()`

+UnsetInfrastructureHosting ensures that no value is present for InfrastructureHosting, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)